Community Herbalism Course

 Weekdays

-• We will embark together on trail excursions through wild landscapes, get our hands in the dirt on garden days at the Plume & Furrow Medicinal Herb Garden, harvest fresh plant material for medicine making in the wild and in the garden, and immerse ourselves in nature to connect with the diverse array of local, cultivated, edible, and medicinal plants and mushrooms.
+• We will embark together on trail excursions through wild landscapes, get our hands in the dirt, harvest fresh plant material for medicine making in the wild and in the garden, and immerse ourselves in nature to connect with the diverse array of local, cultivated, edible, and medicinal plants and mushrooms.
 We will meet 1-2 times per month while the plants are in season.

 Seasonal Ritual - Weekdays